flightjs/flight/README.md

 ## Debugging

 Flight ships with a debug module which can help you trace the sequence of event triggering and binding.
-By default console logging is turned off, but you can you can log trigger, bind and unbind events by means of the following console
+By default console logging is turned off, but you can you can log `trigger`, `bind` and `unbind` events by means of the following console
 commands:

     DEBUG.events.logAll(); //log everything